HeroBrine1st/E621/README.md

 - [x] Authorization
     - [ ] Authorization by regular username and password (I'm not sure it won't break ToS, but it is possible without any difficulty...
 I think)
-    - Also I do not recommend to use it without account because of API which may not send some fields on it's own, although it is rarely (but stably :/) observed even with account.
+    - ~~Also I do not recommend to use it without account because of API which may not send some fields on it's own, although it is rarely (but stably :/) observed even with account.~~ It is fixed now.
+I think.
+      The error was malformed JSON with some null-filled fields from the API.
+Fixed by treating those fields as unfilled and then filling with empty string.
+Because those fields are URLs to images, the images will fail to load, but, I think, you can open post and it will be loaded, because error is observed only in /posts.json and /favorites.json endpoints.
 - [x] Blacklisting
     - [ ] Fancy UI to configure blacklist
     - [x] Support for extended syntax (still incubating)